Galaxy Formation in the Santa Cruz semi-analytic model compared with IllustrisTNG -- I. Galaxy scaling relations, dispersions, and residuals at z=0: Models

 Each of the sub-grid processes in TNG contains one or more adjustable parameters.
 These parameters are calibrated to approximately reproduce a selected set of observations.
 The observations used for calibration of TNG are discussed in \citet{pillepich_TNGmethods:2018}, and include the stellar mass function, cosmic SFR density as a function of redshift, BH mass vs. stellar mass relation at $z=0$, hot gas fraction in galaxy clusters at $z=0$, and the galaxy stellar mass vs. radius relation at $z=0$.

-Cold, dense gas in the ISM is not explicitly partitioned into molecular, atomic, and ionized components on the fly in TNG.
+Gas in the ISM is not explicitly partitioned into molecular, atomic, and ionized components on the fly in TNG.
 However, these quantities have been calculated in post-processing by \citet{diemer:2018} and \citet{diemer:2019}, further examined in\citet{Stevens:2021}, and made available as a supplemental data catalog on the TNG data portal.
-For compatibility with the gas partitioning approach used in the Santa Cruz SAM (described below), we use the catalogs that adopt the \citet{GK11} model (GK11) and the ``volumetric'' method.
+For compatibility with the gas partitioning approach used in the Santa Cruz SAM (described below), we use the catalogs that adopt the \citet{GK11} model (GK11) and the ``volumetric'' method, where the molecular fraction is computed cell by cell, and the surface density is obtained by multiplying by the Jeans length.
+For more details and a comparison of different methods for computing the gas partioning in IllustrisTNG, please see \citet{diemer:2018} and \cite{diemer:2019}.
 These catalogs are complete above a minimum stellar or gas mass of $2 \times 10^{8} \msun$.